 Remote monitoring as an alternative to minimize the time spent in the lab

-As a lab worker or researcher working with cell cultures, these “new normal” COVID-19 rules mean having to make considerable adjustments in how to plan your day.
+As a lab worker or researcher working with cell cultures, these “new normal” COVID-19 rules mean having to make considerable adjustments to how to plan your day.
 You cannot stay “a bit longer” if you want to finish an experiment.
 You cannot plan many experiments at the same time.
 You cannot improvise.

 Time is a limiting factor and cells require routine checks to properly plan the next steps in your experiments.
 Remote cell culture monitoring devices, equipped with cloud service, offer a solution.
 Remote monitoring provides a way to assess your cell culture without having to take them out of the incubator.
 To do so, a small cloud-connected microscopy platform is set up inside the incubator so the cells can be monitored in real-time through an online environment.

-Remote monitoring can assist in tracking cell health or activity status and preventing over growth of cell cultures (which leads to cell death) .
-Being able to assess your cells remotely on a regular basis, independent of how many people are currently in the lab, allows you to plan your in lab time more efficiently.
+Remote monitoring can assist in tracking cell health or activity status and preventing overgrowth of cell cultures (which leads to cell death).
+Being able to assess your cells remotely on a regular basis, independent of how many people are currently in the lab, allows you to plan your in-lab time more efficiently.
 You can avoid unnecessary trips to the lab to “just check” on your cells or avoid going to perform a readout of an experiment (at the wrong time?
 When your cells are not ready?).
 Being able to see your cells from your desk adds flexibility to your already tight schedule.
-In addition, remote monitoring devices are equipped with cloud-based functionalities, which allow you to store data and perform image analysis without the lab.
-All of which is accessible from any internet connected device making remote work more efficient.
+In addition, remote monitoring devices are equipped with cloud-based functionalities, which allow you to store data and perform image analysis without the need to enter the lab.
+All of which is accessible from any internet-connected device, making remote work more efficient.

 We recommend the CytoSMART Lux2 Duo Kit for labs that are looking for a remote solution to monitor cell cultures.
-For labs that are looking for monitoring fluorescent cultures we recommend the Lux3 FL.
-These mini live-cell microscopy systems provide real time insight into the status of your culture and are equipped with automated confluency detection software.
+For labs that are looking for monitoring fluorescent cultures, we recommend the CytoSMART Lux3 FL.
+These mini live-cell microscopy systems provide real-time insight into the status of your cultures and are equipped with automated confluency detection software.

 An automated live-cell imaging solution